JukkaJohn/documentation/docs/index.md

 In this work, theory agnostic parametrisations of neutrino fluxes are made using feed-forward neural networks.
 The paper based on this code and project can be read here (insert link) and the master's thesis can be read  [here](img/Thesis_01_07.pdf).
 In order to fit the neutrino fluxes, actual DIS charged current event rate measurements from the FASER collaboration are used as well as pseudo data generated using several MC event generators simulating forward hadron production at the LHC.
 The neutrino flux is related to the event rate measurements by several integrals.
 These are replaced by so-called FK-tables which encapsulate all the information on DIS structure functions and are contained in a matrix.
 These FK-tables improve the computational efficiency significantly.
 This code can fit both pseudo data and event rate measurements from faser to fit electron and muon neutrinos.
 All the neutrino fluxes parametrised used in this work are written to LHAPDF grids and can also be found in the git repository.
 The code was also used to research several physics applications by comparing neutrino fluxes from different observables, MC generators, detector geometries, enhanced BSM decays and the influence of IC on neutrino fluxes.

 The structure of the code can be found in the [Framework](framework.md) section.
 How one should use the code is explained in the [Usage](usage.md) section.

+## Citing the code
+Please cite the following paper: if you have used this code in your work.